WoundedPixels/learning-modern-javascript-book/chapter1.md

 Of course you need a way to hold data.
 Modern JavaScript takes a firm different stance on holding data - most data is not allowed to change.
 This takes two forms, constant assignment to immutable primitives and constant assignment to mutable complex things.

+> It is so not as bad as it sounds...
+Maybe just ignore my words and take a look at the examples.
+Then come back to the words.

 ### Immutable Primitives
 First, low level or primitive data is immutable, which is a fancy way of saying that it cannot be changed.
 You can create a new string from a string, perhaps by converting it to uppercase, but the original string lives on.
 Same for numbers.